Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 - **Workflow:** a task or (more often) sequence of tasks, typically involving both human interactions and software automation.
 One goal in designing workflows is to automate processes as much as possible.

 Once more, don't get too hung up on the details.
-These terms and others will make more sense shortly.
+These terms and others such as "push" and "pull" will make more sense shortly.
 But you have to start somewhere, and you might find it helpful to come back and review this glossary terms after you have completed this module.

 ## The Git command line